WinVector/Examples/LogisticOmit/margin_recovery.md

 Our solutions strategy is as follows:

-- Estimate the joint distribution of `x1` and `x2` from the observed marginal distributions of `x1` and `x2` plus an assumption of independence.
+- Estimate the joint distribution of `X1` and `X2` from the observed marginal distributions of `X1` and `X2` plus an assumption of independence.
 - Plug the above and other details in to the inverse of `margin_transform` to get a family of estimates of the original hidden data.
-- Use the maximum entropy principle to pick a distinguished pre-image as the most interaction free pre-image of our observations.
+- Use the maximum entropy principle to pick a distinguished pre-image as the least surprising.
 - Perform inference on this data to get coefficient estimates.

 Note this strategy biases the data recovery to data sets that match our